Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Tests of Lepton Flavor Universality

 \subsubsection{$D^*$ polarization with inclusive tagging}

 The Belle experiment reported in~\cite{Abdesselam:2019wbt} a first, preliminary, measurement of the longitudinal $D^*$ polarization fraction $F_{L,l}(D^*)$ (see Sec.~\ref{sec:th:longpol}) based on inclusively tagged events (Sec.~\ref{sec:tagging}).
 First, a viable $B^0 \to \Dstarm \tau^+ \nu_\tau$ signal candidate with \tauellnu or \taupinu and $\Dstarm \to \Dbar^0 \pi^-$ is reconstructed.
 The $\Dbar^0$ meson is reconstructed in $\Dbar^0 \to K^+ \pi^-$, $\Dbar^0 \to K^+ \pi^- \pi^0$, and $\Dbar^0 \to K^+ \pi^+ \pi^- \pi^-$ modes.
 Thereafter, no explicit reconstruction is attempted of the other (tag) $B$ meson produced in the $e^+ e^-$ collision.
 Instead, an inclusive reconstruction approach that sums over all unassigned charged particles and neutral energy depositions above a certain energy threshold in the calorimeter is employed.
-Compared to hadronic or semileptonic tagging, this approach has the benefit of a higher reconstructions efficiency, as it does not rely on identifying decay cascades correctly, but results in a poorer $B$ momentum resolution.
+Compared to hadronic or semileptonic tagging, this approach has the benefit of a higher reconstruction efficiency, as it does not rely on the correct identification of the decay cascades, but results in a poorer $B$ momentum resolution.

 The tag side is required to be compatible with a well-reconstructed $B$ meson by requiring

 and $-0.30 < E_{\rm tag}-E_{\rm beam}<0.05\text{ GeV}$, where $E_{\mathrm{beam}} = \sqrt{s}/2$ is the energy of each of the colliding \epem beams in the CM frame.